1990–91 in English football: Diary of the season

 3 July 1990 – Chelsea pay a club record £1.6million for Wimbledon winger Dennis Wise.

 4 July 1990 – England's World Cup hopes are ended in a semi-final defeat by West Germany, with Chris Waddle and Stuart Pearce both missing penalties.

 5 July 1990 – Chelsea sign Norwich City midfielder Andy Townsend for £1.2million.

+7 July 1990 – England lose 2–1 to host nation Italy in the World Cup third place play–off.

 16 July 1990 – Graham Taylor, manager of Aston Villa, is appointed as successor to Bobby Robson as the England manager.

-18 July 1990 – Derby County sign defender Paul Blades from Norwich City for £700,000.
+18 July 1990 – Derby County sell defender Paul Blades to Norwich City for £700,000.

 19 July 1990 – England striker Mark Hateley ends six years overseas and joins Scottish league champions Rangers in a £1million move from AS Monaco.
 He had played on the continent since his move from Portsmouth to AC Milan in 1984.

 20 July 1990 – Manchester City pay a club record £1 million for Watford goalkeeper Tony Coton.

-22 July 1990 – Czech national coach Jozef Venglos is appointed as the new manager of Aston Villa, and becomes the first foreign manager in the First Division.
+22 July 1990 – Czechoslovak national coach Jozef Vengloš is appointed as the new manager of Aston Villa, and becomes the first foreign manager in the First Division.

 31 July 1990 – Aldershot F.C. in the Fourth Division are wound up in the High Court, condemned as "hopelessly insolvent" with debts of nearly £500,000 by the Official Receiver.